 A rich mix

-This warm, sheltered site is good for butterflies, which are not deterred by the occasional passing trains.
+This warm, sheltered site is good for butterflies, which are not deterred by the occasional passing train.
 There are good colonies of grizzled skipper, dingy skipper and green hairstreak butterflies, especially near the quarry floor.
 Marbled white butterflies can be spotted in the taller grassy areas.

 Wonders of the woods